Berlin Südkreuz station: Facial recognition trial

 During 2017 Germany's Ministry of the Interior announced a pilot project to employ facial recognition technology at Berlin Südkreuz station.
 The six-month trial will overlay facial recognition software over the station's existing video surveillance system and will track a database of volunteers.
 The project is being jointly undertaken by the Ministry of the Interior, the Federal Police, the Federal Criminal Police Office and Deutsche Bahn.

 Announcing the pilot, the ministry said the technology would be able to detect people in need of help, as well as suspicious behaviour, and report it automatically.

 Train services

-The station is served by the following service(s):
+In the 2026 timetable the following lines stop at the station: